arthurfreitas96/Wii3rdPartyControllerFix-NES-SNES-Genesis-Emulators/README.md

 https://github.com/ekeeke/Genesis-Plus-GX/issues/334

 As a result of the discussions, I managed to compile some builds of the following three emulators: fceugx, snes9xgx and genplusgx.
 These builds implement the changes applied to the source code in order to allow support to my off-brand controller, fixing the laggy output issue.

+Usage: place the emulator's .dol file in a folder (name the folder after the emulator, any name will do) inside your apps folder and rename the .dol to boot.dol.